Skip to main content

 • if you are paying for goodwill, to what extent does this depend on the skills and personality of the seller

-Ask your accountant to look critically at the business accounts for the past three years and discuss with him or her the selling price in the light of what the accounts reveal.
+Ask your accountant to look critically at the business accounts for the past three years and discuss with him or her the selling price in light of what the accounts reveal.
 Make sure you budget for other professional fees such as legal fees and valuation and survey costs.

 Stay up-to-date with business advice and news